alfonsodev/yao/README.md

 #YAO

 ## Yao's an ORM for Golang
-Yao is an ORM for Golang, inspired in [Larvaels eloquent ORM](http://laravel.com/docs/5.0/eloquent) Yao generates a model for every table in yuor databse, making easier to deal with the most common CRUD abd boring operations.
+Yao is an ORM for Golang, inspired in [Laravel eloquent ORM](http://laravel.com/docs/5.0/eloquent) Yao generates a model for every table in yuor databse, making easier to deal with the most common CRUD abd boring operations.

 ### No Magic philosophy: